 Free or subsidised meals provided by the employer give rise to a fringe benefit.
-The value of this fringe benefit is the cost to the employer less any consideration paid by the employer less any used on the heap of the
+The value of this fringe benefit is the cost to the employer less any consideration paid by the employee.
+No value is placed on the benefit if:

-- consideration paid by the employee.
-No value is placed on the benefit if: - it is provided in a place mainly or wholly patronised by the employees or a place on the employer's premises - it is provided during business hours (normal or extended) or on a special occasion.
+- it is provided in a place mainly or wholly patronised by the employees or a place on the employer's premises - it is provided during business hours (normal or extended) or on a special occasion.